Filip Cabinet: Achievements

-In 2018, the Government will ensure the repair and construction of 1200 km of roads in rural areas within the national program "Good Roads for Moldova", regardless of the political color of the localities.
-The Government approved the budget of the "Good Roads for Moldova" program, being allocated 972 million lei, with the repair works being carried out in over 1200 villages.
+In 2018, the Government will ensure the repair and construction of 1200 km of roads in rural areas within the national programme "Good Roads for Moldova", regardless of the political color of the localities.
+The Government approved the budget of the "Good Roads for Moldova" programme, being allocated 972 million lei, with the repair works being carried out in over 1200 villages.
 The Ministry of Economy and Infrastructure launched the "Good Roads for Moldova" online map.
 The map contains up-to-date information for each district about the amount of work to be done, the stage of implementation of the project, how many road sections have been restored, are in work or are to be repaired, what is the volume of the investments, type of works performed, etc. The online map can be viewed on www.drumuribune.md.